tundish/blathnaid/blathnaid/book/chapters.rst

     pictures of young men with their horses, might be thinking of Jack more often than is good for her.

-    He has hopes she will marry into money, and doesn't want her going off with some young villain who can't pay his bills.
+    He has hopes she will marry into money, and doesn’t want her going off with some young villain who can’t pay his bills.

 Open for business
 -----------------

 The front part of the Forge, where the anvil sat, was open on three sides.
 There stood the Blacksmith, warming against the furnace.
-He had been watching Jack approach up the path, and he could tell from Morten's stepping what the matter was about.
+He had been watching Jack approach up the path, and he could tell from Morten’s stepping what the matter was about.

-He took the end of rope from Jack's hand and steadied Morten for a moment.
+He took the end of rope from Jack’s hand and steadied Morten for a moment.
 Then he led the horse to a rail where he tied him up next to a butt of water.

 About the Blacksmith